soderlind/all-sites-cron/readme.txt

-=== DSS Cron ===
+=== All Sites Cron ===
 Contributors: PerS
 Tags: cron, multisite, wp-cron
 Requires at least: 5.0
 Tested up to: 6.7
-Stable tag: 1.2.0
+Stable tag: 1.3.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Run wp-cron on all public sites in a multisite network (now via REST API route).
+Run wp-cron on all public sites in a multisite network (REST API based).
+Formerly known as DSS Cron.

 == Description ==

-DSS Cron is a WordPress plugin designed to run wp-cron on all public sites in a multisite network.
-This ensures that scheduled tasks are executed across all sites in the network.
+All Sites Cron (formerly DSS Cron) runs wp-cron across every public site in a multisite network in a single, non‑overlapping dispatch using a lightweight REST endpoint.

-> "You could have done this with a simple cron job.
-Why use this plugin?"
-I have a cluster of WordPress sites.
-I did run a shell script calling wp cli, but the race condition was a problem.
-I needed a way to run wp-cron on all sites without overlapping.
-This plugin was created to solve that problem.
+> Why not just a shell loop + WP-CLI?
+Race conditions and overlapping cron executions across many sites become noisy and slow.
+This plugin centralizes dispatch safely and quickly.

 == Installation ==

-1. Upload the `dss-cron` folder to the `/wp-content/plugins/` directory.
+1. Upload the `all-sites-cron` folder to the `/wp-content/plugins/` directory.
 2. Network activate the plugin through the 'Network->Plugins' menu in WordPress.
 3. Disable WordPress default cron in `wp-config.php`:
    ```php